 The US state of Virginia has decided to use their funds from the Volkswagen diesel scandal to set up a new vehicle charging network.
 The partner chosen to implement the initiative is EVgo.

-EVgo is seated in Los Angeles and is currently operating more than 1,000 charging stations in 34 US states.
-Exactly how many will be built in Virginia has not been published yet, however it has been stated that the Virginia Department of Environmental Quality (DEQ) is allowed to 15% of the 93.6 million dollars that VW will be paying to the state for EV charging networks.
+EVgo has HQs in Los Angeles and is currently operating more than 1,000 charging stations in 34 US states.
+Exactly how many will be built in Virginia has not been published yet.
+The Virginia Department of Environmental Quality (DEQ) is allowed to 15% of the 93.6 million dollars that VW will be paying to the state for EV charging networks.
 This corresponds to about 14 million dollars.

 – ADVERTISEMENT –